instante/skeleton/readme.md

 the watchdog starts to automatically optimize images and svgs, compile css, js and requirejs schema on any change.

 More about frontend build process and folder structure at [frontend/readme.md](frontend/readme.md)

-## Managing composer packages:

-To install new dependency - library:

-1. add the dependency to composer.json
-2. run `composer update --lock` - the --lock parameter preserves versions of other libraries.